 Meet the Hawai‘i Family That Makes the World’s Most Famous ‘Ukulele

-Kamaka Hawai‘i celebrates 100 years of producing internationally renowned ‘ukulele.
+In 2016, Kamaka Hawai‘i celebrated 100 years of producing internationally renowned ‘ukulele.

 One hundred years in, Kamaka Hawai‘i is busier than ever.
 The ‘ukulele itself seems to be everywhere, too, showing up in all kinds of music around the world.
 Pearl Jam frontman Eddie Vedder’s solo album of 16 original songs and covers, all featuring Vedder playing the ‘ukulele, won a Grammy.
 “I’m Yours” by Jason Mraz and Train’s “Hey, Soul Sister” flooded national radio airwaves, both songs built on now-instantly recognizable ‘ukulele riffs.

-Perhaps nowhere is the legacy of this instrument better understood than at Kamaka Hawai‘i, this year marking a century in business for the internationally renowned company.
-It has a legacy of craftsmanship, while still adapting to new trends and technology.
+Perhaps nowhere is the legacy of this instrument better understood than at Kamaka Hawai‘i, marking a century in business for the internationally renowned company in 2016.
+It has a legacy of craftsmanship while still adapting to new trends and technology.
 Today, Kamaka produces ‘ukulele much in the same way it did 100 years ago: a single instrument at a time.

 Sam Sr. also designed a new ‘ukulele body from scratch, taking knowledge from his voyages overseas.
 Using an oval instead of a traditional figure eight, Sam Sr.’s new prototype ‘ukulele shape looked “like a pineapple,” according to his friends; one of them, an artist, even painted an image of a pineapple on the front.
 Sam Sr. embraced the title and patented the “Pineapple ‘Ukulele” in 1928.